panther-labs/panther-analysis/README.md

 Depending on how Node is managed, it will need to be uninstalled or removed if it is no longer needed elsewhere.
 Refer to your system/package manager's documentation for instructions on removing Node.

-Otherwise, running `npm unintall prettier` will remove Prettier.
+Otherwise, running `npm uninstall prettier` will remove Prettier.

 # License